July 30 2020 – Zach Chapman

 You can invite (only) who you want.
 Yes, you will most likely have to reduce your guest list, but look on the bright side.
 You get to invite your true BFFs and family members, without having to worry about whether a bunch of distant relatives you've barely met are having a good time.
 Plus—and I think this is a real bonus—you can have your four-legged friends present as well.

 You'll save money.
 Seriously, so much money.
-Planning a backyard wedding means you can skip the expense of renting a venue, hiring caterers, etc. The cost of a backyard wedding is usually between $1,000 and $5,000, depending on the size, number of guests, vendors hired and entertainment chosen.
+Planning a backyard wedding means you can skip the expense of renting a wedding venue, hiring caterers, etc. The cost of a backyard wedding reception is usually between $1,000 and $5,000, depending on the size, number of wedding guests, vendors hired and entertainment chosen.
 By comparison, the average cost of a traditional wedding in the U.S. is around $25,000.

 Tips for Planning a Backyard Wedding